KKrughApps/video-player-backend/DEPLOYMENT.md

 ## Last Updated: 2025-04-10

 This document outlines the steps to deploy the Video Narration Service to Digital Ocean App Platform, including connections to existing resources.
+The deployment has been configured to run as a containerized application with automatic scaling and health monitoring.

 ## Prerequisites